kingston-hackSpace/react-Setting_up_a_database_with_firebase/README.md

 <hr>
 TASK1:
-Sett up a react app that adds the user’s name and email address to a firebase database.
+Set up a react app that adds the user’s name and email address to a firebase database.